sebaezequiel/fligoo_challenge/README.md

-# fligoo_challenge

-Data Engineer challenge for Fligoo
+# Takeome DE - Fligoo

 Orchestrate a pipeline to extract, transform, and load flight data from the Aviationstack API into PostgreSQL, using Apache Airflow.